RH-devs/sane-again/README.md

 * Acknowledgements
 I based the layout for the site on this project from I think i can therefore blog project-code institute.

-* My color scheme for this site was based on different shades of grey,black,cyan and blue.
+* My color scheme for this site was based on different shades of grey,black, and blue.
 I wanted a colour that is easy on the eyes as viewers may spend hours of the screen.

 * I would also like to thank the team at Tutor support, who helped me solve some deployment issues I encountered due to the recent comprise attack on heroku.